cemolcay/AIBud/README.md

 AIBud
 ===

 An experimental project that predicts key & scale you are playing in realtime with ML regressions by reading MIDI data.
 Training and predicting data sources are generated with [MusicTheory](https://github.com/cemolcay/MusicTheory) library.
-Regression stuff written with [CreateML]() in Xcode playgrounds.
+ML Regression written with [CreateML](https://developer.apple.com/documentation/create_ml) in Xcode playgrounds.

 Requirements
 ---